June 22, 2011

 1924-1925

-*also served the old 23th 1915-1924*
+*Wallace also served in the old 23th 1915-1924*

-Articles & Issues of
+& Issues of

 the 44th Ward:

-Anyone but Mayor Thompson's Buddy,
+Anyone but Mayor Thompson's Buddy

 The Big Fish Club was a speakeasy in Belmont Harbor